ThisIsHH/DIVA_BlenderCameraTool/README.md

 You can use the graph editor, constraints, and many other Blender functions to animate the Camera.

 # Credits
-Korekonder for JSON A3DA layout and PD Tool
+Korekonder for JSON A3DA layout and PD Tool.